resema/Notepad/_posts/2018-01-05-a-cpu-based-tinyrenderer.md

 Choose an arbituary amount of light sources on a (hemi-)sphere.
 Use this light sources as eye point a calculate the **z-buffer** from this point of view.
 All pixels which are seeing from every *eye* point are drawn white into an **occlusion mask**.
 This mask is defined in the **uv space** similar to the diffusion mask.
 **Summing up** these occlusion masks leads to the total ambient occlusion mask of the object.

+#### Screen Space Ambient Occlusion
+The brute force approach is an expensive thing, it requires visibility computations for many points.
+Let's find a **compromise between computing time and rendering quality**.